EffectiveAF/effective/README.md

 ## WARNING

-Do not yet expose this server software to the world; we have yet to add authentication, which we're doing via a combination of cryptographic auth and PostgREST's JWTs (JSON Web Tokens).
+Do not yet expose this server software to the world without at least setting `REACT_APP_BASIC_AUTH_USERNAME` and `REACT_APP_BASIC_AUTH_PASSWORD` in `.env`, and even then everyone who possesses those credentials can do anything to the database; we have yet to add proper accounts/authentication, which we're doing via a combination of cryptographic auth and PostgREST's JWTs (JSON Web Tokens).
 Hang tight!

 ## Linux Quickstart